- Programs & Degrees

 All the resources to help you succeed.

-When you want to do research, group work, or just need a quiet place to study or chill, our state-of-the-art library is the place to be.
+When you want to do research, group work, or just need a quiet place to study or chill, our state-of-the-art Academic Resource Center (ARC) is the place to be.

 - Do online students have access to a library?

 - Can use any of the nine campus libraries, and access most of them online 24 hours a day, 7 days a week.

 - Can browse the Baker library collections as well as many other libraries all over North America.